Article History

 "Continue" Commands

 Do not use "continue" commands (e.g. H00, D00, etc) in .it.
 It is more efficient to write H44 H44 H44 than H44 H00 H00.
-Continue commands take up an additional byte.
+This is because pattern compression works best when there are fewer changes in channel data.

 Munch.py should change this for you automatically, but it is good practice to get used to it.